Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

 City Hall is reopened with the modifications listed below.

-The Escondido Public Library is now open with limited services:
+The Escondido Public Library is offering curbside pick-up and virtual services:

 - The Friends Book Shop, Literacy Learning Center, and Pioneer Room remain closed.
 Donations are not being accepted at this time.